Prepared by: Maria Liz V. Fresnido | July 25, 2020

 Aside from coding itself, being digitally-versed in using technologies that allow us to keep working from home, hold virtual meetings, manage our teams remotely, hold and attend virtual conferences and market our companies digitally are essential skills due to physical distancing guidelines.
 According to Forbes.com total internet hits have surged by between 50% and 70%, while streaming has also jumped by at least 12% in 2020.

 The more people depend on technology, the more important digital and coding skills are.
 “According to this census, there are roughly 23 million coders in the world; with a prediction of 28 million within the coming 5 years.
 7 million coding jobs were listed in 2015, a number that was only on the rise.
 Additionally, these programming jobs are growing at a rate of 12% faster than the market.”
 (Mahoney, 2019)

-Acquiring and honing these skills, pros and cons of pex vs copper, will benefit your business, your income or salary, and your time.
+Acquiring and honing these skills will benefit your business, your income or salary, and your time.
 Coding makes remote working possible, which is definitely what should be practiced as we are in the middle of a global pandemic.